kranthi129-ou/FreightFlow-360-Project/readme.md

 - Track Shipment
 - Sign In/Register placeholders

-These pages create the logistics platform feel while the admin portal handles the working warehouse/order management features.
+The public pages were added to make the app feel closer to a real freight/logistics platform instead of only a basic admin CRUD project.

 ### Admin Dashboard